What is SRUM (SRUDB.dat)? (glossary)

 Granularity Per-app, per-hour Per-file

-Records hash?
-No Yes (SHA-1)
+Records hash No Yes

-Records network bytes?
-Yes No
+Records network bytes Yes No

 Retention 30-60 days Months to years

-For full coverage, see Amcache vs SRUM.
+For the full comparison, see Amcache vs SRUM.

 Related posts